ganelson/inform-evolution/proposals/0016-language-extensions-reform.md

 bundle, and then set the language of syntax and play both to that language.
 That now seems too confusing, and is difficult for `inbuild` to deal with efficiently.
 So for the moment, at least, `"translated-syntax-cue"` is not used.

-## Still unimplemented

-A curiosity of Inform at present is that every language bundle found by inbuild becomes an enumerated value for the `natural language` kind when Inform is working.
-Cool in a way, but in practice this means that the same source text compiles differently on different users' machines according to which language bundles they have installed, which is a little odd.
-This will change so that the only enumerated values are those from (i) English (the default), and (ii) the language of play, if other than English.